 - Experiment a bit with the sizes needed to suit your face and trim away any excess.

-Top tip: if you cross over the straps by tying the top left to the bottom right and vice-versa you will get a closer fit and shouldn’t get any gaps.
+If you cross over the straps and tie top left to the bottom right and vice-versa you will get a closer fit.

 (Bonus tip: Make sure it’s a clean t-shirt, this has got to go on your face. 😉)